 Sarona Market is the largest indoor food market in Israel.
-You can find there about ninety stores, kiosks, and restaurants from all categories.
+You can find there about ninety stores, kiosks, and restaurants.
+Let’s begin exploring!

 Map of the area: